About the Association

 Homeowners in Briarwood pay annual dues on each Lot owned.
 Currently these dues are $78.00 when paid by the date of the annual meeting, and thereafter increase by additional fees.
 The dues assessment is required by the restrictive covenants recorded in all Briarwood property deeds.
 The base amount may be increased only by a vote of the membership.
 Dues are primarily used for the following purposes:

-Maintenance of the Recreation Park, Nature Preserve, Briarwood Pond, cul-de-sacs, school pathways and subdivision entrances.
+Maintenance of the Recreation Park, Nature Park, Briarwood Pond, cul-de-sacs, school pathways and subdivision entrances.

 Publication of the Briarwood Bugle newsletter and web site.